Supramundane and Suprastellar Worlds

 Although Supra-Jupiter would remain only a proposal, other supramundane planets would be built in the millennia to come.
 As Birch pointed out a supramundane planet could be built around any heavenly body, however if a standard gravity was required on the shell then the underbody needed to have greater than standard gravity at its surface, also if the underbody in question is hotter than a small red dwarf star then active cooling systems will be needed.

-Suprastellar shells, dynamically supported shells around stars, invariably use power-collection equipment on the inner surface, and are therefore counted among the many classes of Dyson Swarm or Dyson Sphere which have been constructed in the Terragen Sphere.
+Suprastellar shells, dynamically supported shells around stars, invariably use power-collection equipment on the inner surface, and are therefore counted among the many classes of Dyson Swarm or Dyson Sphere that have been constructed in the Terragen Sphere.